jataware/mixmasta/README.md

 df = mix.raster2df('chirps-v2.0.2021.01.3.tif', feature_name='rainfall', band=1)
 ```

 Note that you should specify the data band of the geotiff to process if it is multi-band.
 You may also specify the name of the feature column to produce.
+You may optionally specify a `date` if the geotiff has an associated date.
+For example:

 Convert a NetCDF to a dataframe with: